 Filing taxes after the official deadline is common, but there are important things to understand.
 The easiest way to get an extension: simply file Form 4668, Extension of Time to File, before the tax deadline.
 Keep in mind: if you owe taxes, you'll be charged interest from the date the payment is due.
 You may also incur penalties.
 If you are unsure about how to file an extension, or simply want guidance, a MilTax consultant can walk you through the appropriate steps.

 Call Ahead.
 Get started on your taxes now by connecting with a MilTax consultant for military-specific information regarding your tax questions — for free.
-Call 800-342-9647 today.
+Call 800-342-9647 to schedule a consultation today.
 OCONUS/International?
 Click here for calling options.